About the Webinar Series

 Date: Wednesday, March 25 – 8:00pm EST

 Sustained mental effort places increased demands on the brain for certain nutrients, including tyrosine and choline, which normally come from the diet.
-During periods of prolonged mental or emotional strain, dietary intake may not be enough to keep pace with demand, and concentration, creativity, and mental stamina can begin to suffer.
+During periods of prolonged mental or emotional strain, dietary intake of these nutrients may not be enough to keep pace with demand, and undersupply can affect brain function, so that concentration, creativity, and mental stamina begin to suffer.
 This webinar explores how the brain responds to ongoing mental load and whether providing key nutrients through supplementation may help support clarity, focus, and resilience.

 Tickets